noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [Eh?
 Wha?!
 Wait, E-Ein-san?!]

-Right after I nodded, Ein-san took out a box out of nowhere that looked like a cake box.... or rather, she’s just giving me a mountain of them?!
+Right after I nodded, Ein-san took out a box out of nowhere that looked like a cake box... or rather, she’s just giving me a mountain of them?!

 [...U-Ummm, I’ll just ask just in case... but these are?]